meh/rust-tun/README.md

 macOS
 -----
 It just works, but you have to set up routing manually.
+For example:
+> sudo route -n add -net 10.0.0.0/24 10.0.0.1

 iOS
 ----